 Statue of Mikhail Bulgakov, Andriyivskyy Descent, Kiev Statue of Mikhail Bulgakov on Andriyivskyy Descent.

 We finally arrived at the Podil area as the street flattens out.
-We needed to get out of the cold and dry our shoes somewhere, so fortunately we managed to find a restaurant that is still open.
+We needed to get out of the cold and dry our shoes somewhere, so fortunately we managed to find a restaurant that was still open.
 I decided to go all in and ordered a Chicken Kiev, to complete the culture immersion.

 Comments